cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/projects.rst

 Benchmarking Techniques
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have other benchmark techniques such as HiBench, Graph 500, BigBench, LinkBench, MineBench, BG Benchmark, Berkeley Big Data Benchmark, TPCx-HS, and CloudSuite.
+There are other benchmark sets such as HiBench, Graph 500, BigBench, LinkBench, MineBench, BG Benchmark, Berkeley Big Data Benchmark, TPCx-HS, and CloudSuite.